wireapp/wire-docs/src/how-to/install/helm-prod.md

 ### What is the [fake-aws](https://github.com/wireapp/wire-server/tree/develop/charts/fake-aws) Helm chart?

 The fake-aws Helm chart deploys two internal services inside the Kubernetes cluster:
-- **fake-aws-sns** – a dummy, ephemeral SNS service based on LocalStack.
-LocalStack allows you to use the SNS APIs in your local environment to coordinate the delivery of messages to subscribing endpoints or clients.
+- **fake-aws-sns** – a lightweight mock SNS service based on LocalStack.
+In websocket-only setups, SNS is not used for message delivery; it mainly exists so that the gundeck service has a compatible SNS endpoint available during initialization.
 - **fake-aws-sqs** – a dummy, ephemeral SQS service that mocks the Amazon SQS API.
+This service is actually used for inter-service communication, allowing components such as gundeck to process user events through an SQS-compatible interface without relying on AWS.

-Both services include lightweight custom initialization logic required for Wire’s internal service-to-service communication.
-They are not intended to replace real AWS in production with native push, but to provide compatible SNS/SQS APIs inside the cluster for websocket-only setups.
+Both services include minimal initialization logic required for Wire’s internal service communication.
+They are not intended to replace real AWS infrastructure in production environments that use native push notifications.

 ### Why are these Helm charts required when not using APNS/FCM?

 Even when APNS (Apple Push Notification Service) or FCM (Firebase Cloud Messaging) are not used, the `wire-server` component **gundeck** still depends on SQS APIs for handling user events.

-When running in websocket-only mode, `gundeck` must still interact with SNS and SQS endpoints.
-Therefore, these APIs need to be mocked privately inside the Kubernetes cluster.
-The `fake-aws` Helm chart provides these mocked services so that `gundeck` can function correctly without connecting to real AWS infrastructure.
+In websocket-only mode, `gundeck` continues to interact with an SQS-compatible queue for event processing.
+Therefore, an SQS endpoint must still exist within the Kubernetes cluster.
+The fake-aws Helm chart provides this mocked SQS service.

+The included SNS mock exists primarily so that gundeck can complete its startup initialization with a valid SNS endpoint, even though SNS itself is not used for message delivery in websocket-only setups.

 #### NOTE
 - To enable push notifications using the public App Store / Play Store mobile Wire clients, see [Enable push notifications using the public appstore / playstore mobile Wire clients](../install/infrastructure-configuration.md#enable-push-notifications-using-the-public-appstore-playstore-mobile-wire-clients).